-The former Johnny Rotten can never escape the shadow of the Sex Pistols.
-Which is a shame, because he’s made some incredible music since, as these post-punk anthems prove.
+The former Johnny Rotten has never quite been able to escape the shadow of the Sex Pistols.
+This is a shame, because his long-running and hugely influential band Public Image Limited have made some extraordinary music.

 A primal howl of despair, Death Disco came as a direct result of Lydon’s dying mother asking him to write a disco song to be played at her funeral.
 Jah Wobble’s bass hammers down a gut-punching groove as Keith Levene’s hectoring guitar spikes quote Tchaikovsky’s Swan Lake.
 Harrowing yet morbidly irresistible, it defined post-punk.